 Given the current economy and reduced financial support for travel and professional development, not to mention staff reductions and hiring freezes, how can you obtain support to attend the 2015 AALL Annual Meeting and Conference?
 The key is to understand the benefits of attending the conference and, ultimately, that you can't afford to miss it!
 You also have to consider what this means from your employer's perspective.

 Why You Can't Afford to Stay Home

 The sessions are presented by industry experts and colleagues who provide current information on challenges and solutions that are impacting law libraries today.
 Multiple programs running concurrently allow you the flexibility to tailor an education experience that meets the specific needs of your institution.
-In addition, as part of your conference registration package, you'll receive complimentary audio recordings of educational programs and the keynote address (MP3 downloads via AALL2go, AALL's live learning center).
-So even if you don't attend a program live, you'll be able to access the recording when you get back home.
+In addition, you'll receive complimentary audio recordings of educational programs, so even if you don't attend a program live, you'll be able to access the recording when you get back home.

-Exhibit Hall: Meet face-to-face with vendors and preview new products and services in the Exhibit Hall, saving you time - and money.
-Nearly 100 vendors will display their services in San Antonio, including legal publishers, bibliographic services, library suppliers, and much more.
+Exhibit Hall: Meet face-to-face with vendors and preview new products and services in the Exhibit Hall, saving you time – and money.
+Nearly 100 vendors will display their services in Philadelphia, including legal publishers, bibliographic services, library suppliers, and much more.

 Networking: Once a year you have the opportunity to network, share ideas, and learn new ones with legal information professionals from law libraries of all types.
 There are so many opportunities to make new connections with other AALL members – gain insight from the very people who understand the exact issues you face each day.
 This is the only event of its kind that is specifically designed by law librarians, for law librarians.